 Fast food is not your friend

 It’s hard to get away from and that’s because the temptations of fast food and naughty treats are everywhere.
-This is, even more, the case when you’re travelling.
+This is, even more, the case when you’re traveling.

 You may well be in holiday mode, but if you are on the way to somewhere special, then you don’t want to lose the holiday body before you’ve even arrived!
 Everyone knows how much of a temptation it is to grab a juicy burger at the service station, but there’s another way.